-To make sure you can safely receive belimumab, tell your doctor if you have any of these other conditions:
+To make sure belimumab is safe for you, tell your doctor if you have ever had:

 an active or chronic infection;

-You may have thoughts about suicide while receiving belimumab, especially if you have a history of suicidal thoughts or actions.
+You may have thoughts about suicide while using belimumab, especially if you have a history of suicidal thoughts or actions.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of belimumab on the baby.

-It is not known whether belimumab passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using belimumab.
+It is not known whether belimumab passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How is belimumab given?

 Belimumab is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
+You will receive the IV injection in a clinic or hospital setting.
 Belimumab must be given slowly, and the IV infusion can take about an hour to complete.

-The first 3 doses of belimumab are given 2 weeks apart.
+When given by injection into a vein, your first 3 doses of belimumab are given 2 weeks apart.
 Then the injections are given every 4 weeks.
-Your dosing schedule may be different.
+When given by injection under the skin, you will use this belimumab once per week.
+Your dosing schedule may be different from these guidelines.
 Follow your doctor's instructions.